 Policy

 The civil service plays a role in crafting and implementing policy in almost all governments.
-Pursuing roles which grant influence over national policies is likely to be one of the best ways to have an impact within the civil service because of the leverage they will grant you; your policy input can improve the lives of millions of people.
+Pursuing roles that provide influence over national policies is likely one of the best ways to make an impact within the civil service because of the leverage they offer; your policy input can improve the lives of millions.
 And the more populous the country, the more impact you can have, since your actions will affect more people.

 In some countries, there are formal branches of the civil service that have an outsized role in shaping national policy, like India’s IAS, or Pakistan’s CSS.
 In other countries, the structure is a little different, but there will be policy-oriented roles available in any civil service (with the caveat that these are often more senior positions).